Snehalatha14/Product_Price_Comparison_Website-PRICEHIVE-/README.md

 8. Open your web browser and navigate to the PriceHive website by entering the local server URL: http://localhost/pricehive

+9. Use the search bar on the PriceHive website to search for the product you're interested in.

+10. Browse through the search results to compare prices from different online stores.

+11. Click on a product to view more details, including availability and shipping information.

+12. Make an informed decision based on the price and availability information provided.

 ## Technologies Used
 - HTML: Markup language for structuring the website content.
 - CSS: Styling language for designing the website layout and appearance.